Common agonizing bankruptcy questions

 A: No. You are allowed certain exemptions to protect your property in bankruptcy.
-Most people (over 99%) do not exceed these exemptions and do not lose any of their property.
+Most people (over 98%) do not exceed these exemptions and do not lose any of their property.
 If you are one of those few people who do exceed their exemptions, We will discuss with you your options concerning the non-exempt assets: (1) letting them be sold, (2) paying the trustee for the value to the estate of such assets, or (3) filing a Chapter 13 bankruptcy, or (4) liquidation of some pre-petition.
 But we are ruthless in saving your assets so you are not cheated out of them whenever possible.

 Should I keep Paying My House and Vehicle Payments If I want to Keep Them?